Claim your Back to Work payment

-- $6 million for employers of unemployed people living in the Latrobe Valley and retrenched workers from the Hazelwood Power Station can claim a back to work payment of up to $5000 per worker who started work at any time from 1 January 2017 to 30 June 2020 (subject to funding).
+Employers of unemployed people living in the Latrobe Valley and retrenched workers from the Hazelwood Power Station can claim a back to work payment of up to $5000 per worker who started work at any time from 1 January 2017 to 30 June 2020 (subject to funding).

 Gather required information

 - Employer details including legal and trading names, ABN or ACN, WorkSafe employer number and State Revenue Office customer number if you are an existing customer.

 - Your bank account details (we pay you electronically) including account name, BSB and account number.

 - Employee name and date of birth.

-- Job details including start date, salary details and job location postcode, and
+- Job details including start date, salary details and job location postcode.

 We collect this information in order to administer payments under the Back to Work Scheme.
 If it is not provided, we may not be able to process and pay the claim.
 It cannot be disclosed unless the job applicant consents or the disclosure is authorised by law.

-Under the Back to Work Act 2015, the State Revenue Office can retain and use the information for administering this scheme or a taxation law, and disclose information to the Treasurer of Victoria, the Department of Treasury & Finance, WorkCover and Victoria Police.
+Under the Back to Work Act 2015, the State Revenue Office can retain and use the information for administering this scheme or a taxation law, and disclose information to the Treasurer of Victoria, the Department of Treasury and Finance, WorkCover and Victoria Police.
 Information used for the purpose of a taxation law can be disclosed to other Commonwealth and state agencies, including the ATO and Centrelink.

 The Commissioner of State Revenue is required to publish a quarterly report detailing the total amount paid under the Back to Work Scheme, along with the postcode and eligibility criteria for which payments are made.
 The information is statistical and does not identify personal information.
 The names of employers receiving more than 100 Back to Work payments per quarter is made public.